awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 However, a notable data transfer exception exists\.
 If you use [zone awareness](es-managedomains.md#es-managedomains-zoneawareness), Amazon ES does not bill for traffic between the two Availability Zones in which the domain resides\.
 Significant data transfer occurs within a domain during shard allocation and rebalancing\.
 Amazon ES neither meters nor bills for this traffic\.

-For full pricing details, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
+For full pricing details, including details on the AWS Free Tier, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
 For information about charges incurred during configuration changes, see [Charges for Configuration Changes](es-managedomains.md#es-managedomains-config-charges)\.

-If you qualify for the AWS Free Tier, you receive up to 750 hours per month of use with the `t2.micro.elasticsearch` or `t2.small.elasticsearch` instance types\.
-You also receive up to 10 GB of Amazon EBS storage \(Magnetic or General Purpose\)\.
-For more information, see [AWS Free Tier](http://aws.amazon.com/free/)\.

-**Note**
-Throughout this guide, 1 MB refers to 10242 or 1,048,576 bytes\.
-Likewise, 1 GB refers to 10243 or 1,073,741,824 bytes\.

 ## Getting Started with Amazon Elasticsearch Service<a name="aes-get-started"></a>